cloudfoundry/stratos/deploy/cloud-foundry/README.md

 ### Application Security Groups

-If you have problems when deploying Stratos UI as a CLoud Foundry application, check that the Application Security Group you have will allow the Stratos UI to communicate with the Cloud Foundry API.
+If you have problems when deploying Stratos UI as a Cloud Foundry application, check that the Application Security Group you have will allow Stratos to communicate with the Cloud Foundry API.

 For information on the default ASGs, see [here](https://docs.cloudfoundry.org/concepts/asg.html#default-asg).

-To configure a new ASG for the organization and space that are using for the Stratos UI, first create a new ASG definition, for example:
+To configure a new ASG for the organization and space that are using Stratos, first create a new ASG definition, for example:

 ```
 [